lunadoan/hugoplate/content/english/blog/post-3.md

 **Question**: Our fitness app recently introduced a social feature, where you can add friends and share workout achievements.
 How would you measure the success of the feature?

-(I change the question a bit, to focus more on metric definition rather than experiment design)
+*(I change the question a bit, to focus more on metric definition rather than experiment design)*

-My approach will be rooted on the data-driven case for decision making process.
+My approach will be rooted on the data-driven case for decision making.
 Without further ado, let's dive in!

 ## 1. Start with a hypothesis
 I always start off any analysis with a *hypothesis*.
 An user-centric plain English sentence of what the feature does to the users.